forem/forem/docs/getting-started/pull-request.md

 - If you follow the pull request template, you can't go wrong.

 _Please note: all commits in a pull request will be squashed when merged, but when your PR is approved and passes our CI, it will be live on production!_

+If the pull request affects the public API in any way, a post on DEV from the DEV Team account should accompany it.
+This is the duty of the core team to carry out.